 Nonprofits have ambitious missions that usually have little to do with making money.
 But to achieve their goals, they often must generate financial support by telling their story.

-There's no better way to connect with your supporters than through nonprofit email marketing.
-Email marketing is the most personal form of outreach, which is why it generates the highest return on investment (ROI) compared with social media, direct mail, or even paid search.
+There's no better way to tell your story and connect with supporters than through nonprofit email marketing.
+Email marketing for nonprofits is the most personal form of outreach, which is why it generates the highest return on investment (ROI) compared with social media, direct mail, or even paid search.